Off-Road Navigation via Implicit Neural Representation of Terrain Traversability: Abstract

 \section{Abstract}

-Autonomous off-road navigation requires robots to estimate terrain traversability from onboard sensors and plan accordingly.
+Autonomous off-road navigation requires robots to estimate terrain traversability from onboard sensors and plan motion accordingly.
 Conventional approaches typically rely on sampling-based planners such as MPPI to generate short-term control actions that aim to minimize traversal time and risk measures derived from the traversability estimates.
 These planners can react quickly but optimize only over a short look-ahead window, limiting their ability to reason about the full path geometry, which is important for navigating in challenging off-road environments.
-Moreover, they lack the ability to adjust speed based on the terrain bumpiness, which is important for smooth navigation on challenging terrains.
-In this paper, we introduce TRAIL (\underline{Tra}versability with an \underline{I}mplicit \underline{L}earned Representation), an off-road navigation framework that leverages an implicit neural representation to continuously parameterize terrain properties.
+Moreover, they lack the ability to adjust speed based on the terrain-induced vibrations, which is important for smooth navigation on challenging terrains.
+In this paper, we introduce TRAIL (\underline{Tra}versability with an \underline{I}mplicit \underline{L}earned Representation), an off-road navigation framework that leverages an implicit neural representation to model terrain properties as a continuous field that can be queried at arbitrary locations.
 This representation yields spatial gradients that enable integration with a novel gradient-based trajectory optimization method that adapts the path geometry and speed profile based on terrain traversability.